DigitexOfficial/api-docs/source/index.html.md

 Name | Type | Description
 ---- | ---- | -----------
 symbol | string | contract's symbol
-openTime | integer | start timestamp of 24h-intervel
+openTime | integer | start timestamp of a 24h-interval
 closeTime | integer | end timestamp of the interval openPx | float | price value at the beginning of the interval highPx | float | the highest price during the interval